ehg/liveblog/HACKING.md

 * The methods responsible for responding to AJAX requests are prefixed with `ajax_`.
 There's most of the action.
 * `WPCOM_Liveblog_Entry_Query` is responsible for searching for entries by different criteria.
 Its methods usually return arrays of instances of `WPCOM_Liveblog_Entry`.
 * `WPCOM_Liveblog_Entry` represents a liveblog entry.
 It contains all the comment data and some functionality, mostly around rendering it in different contexts.

+# Running the JavaScript tests

+## Unit tests

+Unit tests are run with [karma](http://karma-runner.github.io/) - which runs unit tests in Chrome - this is so we don't have to fake out the DOM and BOM.

+To install Karma:

+    cd test
+    npm install

+To run the tests:

+    cd test
+    WP_BASE_URL="http://your.wordpress.install" ./node_modules/.bin/karma start